forwardtape/Control_Generic/README.md

 # Control_Generic
-Open Source software to manage a clothe store inventory.
+Open Source software to manage a generic store with inventory.

+Requirements.
+Java 8
+MySQL